Updated 6/27/2026

 The Lord Jesus Himself taught that the visible kingdom community in this age contains both wheat and tares.
 Until the harvest, both grow together in the same field (Matthew 13:24–30).
 The net of the kingdom gathers fish of every kind; only at the end are the bad separated from the good (Matthew 13:47–50).
 The assemblies of this age contain both faithful servants and unfaithful servants, wise virgins who are ready and foolish virgins who are not.
 Some are spiritual, some are carnal; some walk in the Spirit, others walk as mere men (1 Corinthians 3:1–3).
 The mixed condition of the visible kingdom community in this age is not an accident but part of the quarry, part of the testing and revealing that must occur before the day of separation arrives.

 Yet it is essential to distinguish between the mixed condition of the visible kingdom community and the identity of the living stones within it.
 The wheat and tares grow together in the same field, but only the wheat is destined for the barn.
-Not everything that bears the name “church” is a true living stone in God’s building.
-The tares, the bad fish, the foolish virgins, and the unfaithful servants are real participants in the visible kingdom community, but they are not the stones being fitted for the Temple.
+Not everyone that bears the name “Christian” is a true living stone in God’s building.
+The tares, the bad fish, the foolish virgins, and the unfaithful servants are real participants in the visible kingdom community, but they are not the living stones being fitted for the Temple.
 The living stones—the faithful who walk in the Spirit, bear fruit, endure discipline, and cling to the Lord through every trial—may be found within the visible assemblies, but they are not defined by those assemblies.
 They are defined by their union with the Lord Jesus and their responsiveness to the Spirit of grace.
 And many of them, in every generation, have been found outside the visible institutional structures altogether, known only to God, shaped by circumstances the institutional church never witnessed and could not have provided.

 The Quarry and the Firstborn Inheritance